WTTJ/algoliax/README.md

 end
 ```

-if using with ecto schemas Algoliax requires `ecto`.
+If using with Ecto schemas, Algoliax requires `:ecto`.

-The docs can be found at [https://hexdocs.pm/algoliax](https://hexdocs.pm/algoliax).

 ## Configuration